Johann Jakob Bodmer: Works

 His major writings are the treatises Von dem Wunderbaren in der Poesie (1740; this and following years link to corresponding "[year] in poetry" articles) and Kritische Betrachtungen über die poetischen Gemählde der Dichter (1741), in which he pleaded for the freedom of the imagination from the restriction imposed upon it by French pseudo-classicism.
 Bodmer's epics Die Sundflutz and Noah (both 1751) are imitations of Klopstock's Messias, and his plays are entirely deficient in dramatic qualities.
 He also issued editions of the Minnesingers and part of the Nibelungenlied.

 He published (1721–1723), in conjunction with Johann Jakob Breitinger and others, Die Discourse der Mahlern, a weekly journal after the model of The Spectator.
 In it, German poetry was severely criticised for its servility to French models.
 Through his prose translation of Milton's Paradise Lost (Johann Miltons Episches Gedichte von dem Verlohrnen Paradiese, 1742), he tried to make English literature accessible in Germany.

 He formed a German literary school in opposition to Johann Christoph Gottsched of Leipzig, with whom he carried on a prolonged controversy.

+The controversy between Johann Jakob Bodmer and Johann Christoph Gottsched was one of the most significant literary disputes of the 18th century in Germany.
+It centered on differing views about the nature and purpose of poetry and literature or Imagination vs. Rationalism.

+Bodmer’s View: He championed the freedom of imagination in literature.
+Bodmer believed that poetry should evoke wonder and engage the emotions, allowing writers creative freedom to explore the sublime and fantastical.
+He admired English literature, particularly Milton’s Paradise Lost, for its imaginative depth.

+Gottsched’s View: Gottsched, based in Leipzig, adhered to French neo-classicism and rationalist principles.
+He argued that poetry should serve as a tool for moral instruction and adhere to strict rules of form, clarity, and logical structure.
+He sought to impose order and rationality on German literature, rejecting excesses of imagination.

+Bodmer: Advocated for the revival and appreciation of German medieval literature, including the Minnesingers and the Nibelungenlied.
+He sought to elevate uniquely.

+Gottsched: Believed in modeling German literature after French classical ideals, considering them superior to older German works.